Who are young carers and how many are there?

 The impact of caring on mental health

-Taking on caring tasks without being prepared and in parallel with other developmental patterns (education, social life, personal identity) can lead to a situation of severe burden, with consequences for adolescent young carers’ mental health and wellbeing.
+Taking on caring tasks without being prepared and in parallel with other developmental patterns (education, social life, personal identity) can lead to a situation of severe disadvantage, with consequences for adolescent young carers’ mental health and wellbeing.
 Moreover, the lack of appropriate support at a transitional phase of their life – between education and employment – may jeopardise their educational and professional attainment and, ultimately, their life chances (OECD, 2016).
 In addition to the impact at individual level, the failure to adequately support adolescent young carers has long-term negative consequences for society as a whole.

 Despite the relevance of the phenomenon and the societal costs that it entails, very few countries in the European Union have developed any discernible level of awareness, nor any specific policy and/or support services in response to the situation of adolescent young carers.